technyon/nuki_hub/README.md

 ### Opener

 - lock/action: Allows to execute lock actions.
 After receiving the action, the value is set to "ack".
 Possible actions: activateRTO, deactivateRTO, electricStrikeActuation, activateCM, deactivateCM, fobAction1, fobAction2, fobAction3.
 - lock/state: Reports the current lock state as a string.
-Possible values are: locked, RTOactive, ring, open, opening, uncalibrated.
+Possible values are: locked, RTOactive, open, opening, uncalibrated.
 - lock/hastate: Reports the current lock state as a string, specifically for use by Home Assistant.
 Possible values are: locking, locked, unlocking, unlocked, jammed.
 - lock/json: Reports the lock state, last action trigger, last lock action, lock completion status, door sensor state, auth ID and auth name as JSON data.
 - lock/binaryState: Reports the current lock state as a string, mostly for use by Home Assistant.
 Possible values are: locked, unlocked.
-- lock/continuousMode: Reports the current state of Continuous mode (0 = disabled; 1 = enabled).
+- lock/continuousMode: Enable or disable continuous mode on the opener (0 = disabled; 1 = enabled).
+- lock/ring: The string "ring" is published to this topic when a doorbell ring is detected while RTO or continuous mode is active or "ringlocked" when both are inactive.
-- lock/ring: The string "ring" is published to this topic when a doorbell ring is detected, for use by the related Home Assistant event.
+- lock/binaryRing: The string "ring" is published to this topic when a doorbell ring is detected, the state will revert to "standby" after 2 seconds.
 - lock/trigger: The trigger of the last action: autoLock, automatic, button, manual, system.
 - lock/lastLockAction: Reports the last lock action as a string.
 Possible values are: ActivateRTO, DeactivateRTO, ElectricStrikeActuation, ActivateCM, DeactivateCM, FobAction1, FobAction2, FobAction3, Unknown.
 - lock/log: If "Publish auth data" is enabled in the web interface, this topic will be filled with the log of authorization data.